xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 ```

 Perfect!
-The external connectivity that we established via the maclvan interfaces for the XRd control-plane instance was successful.
+The external connectivity that we established via maclvan interfaces for the XRd control-plane instance was successful.
 {: .notice--success}